jllegras/ngsToolsDev/README.md

 -outfile: name of the output file

--norm: if 1 matrix is normalized by sqrt(p(1-p)) as in Patterson et al 2006
+-norm: if 0 no normalization, if 1 matrix is normalized by (p(1-p)) as in Patterson et al 2006, if 2 normalization is 2p(1-p)

 -minmaf: ignore sites below this threhsold of minor allele frequency